 On the Skyscanner homepage, select ‘Multi-city’ at the top of the search panel.

 Enter up to six legs of your journey, selecting your departure airport, destination and dates from the drop-down menus.
-As you can see, you don’t have to just focus on one region or continent, such as Europe – you can criss-cross the world with multi-city flights!
+As you can see, you don’t have to just focus on one region or continent, such as Europe – you can criss-cross the world with multi-city flights.

 Choose the number of passengers and cabin class you wish to search for.

-Hit the green ‘Search’ button.
-You’ll be taken to a page that displays all of the results for the flights you’ve chosen.
+After hitting ‘Done’, you’ll be taken to a page that displays all of the results for the flights you’ve chosen.
 Use the filters along the left-hand side to choose preferred departure times, airline, airports, total journey duration and number of stops – this will help you to quickly find your perfect flight.

 And that’s all there is to it!

 Enjoy jet-setting and finding the best flights for your multi-city break; but first, here’s a suggested itinerary for a three-month Southeast Asia trip to get you started…